The Toolkit

 About

 These tools started as hands-on learning exercises and grew into full-stack applications used in practice.
-Vault1337 runs on a Raspberry Pi 5 for personal malware research.
-Insight is live at insight.vault1337.com for quick URL triage before visiting suspicious links.
-Carapace runs alongside Insight as an optional visual renderer.
+Minos guards the home network as a DNS sinkhole on a Raspberry Pi, and Carapace renders suspicious pages safely — both open-source and on GitHub.
+Vault1337 runs on a Raspberry Pi 5 for personal malware research, and Insight is live at insight.vault1337.com for quick URL triage before visiting suspicious links.